venkateshmantha/HuffmanEncoder/README.md

-# huffman_encoding
+# huffman_encoder

-Huffman encoding and decoding using priority queues in Java
+Java implementation of Huffman encoding and decoding using priority queues for a class project in Advanced Data Structures.